The Yellow Dog (novel): Adaptations

-The book was first filmed in 1932 in France as The Yellow Dog.
+The book was first filmed in 1932 in France as Le Chien Jaune.
 It was directed by Jean Tarride whose father Abel Tarride played Maigret.

 A French TV adaptation aired on 24 February 1968 as part of the series Les enquêtes du commissaire Maigret.
 Jean Richard played the lead role.
 The same series adapted the book a second time on 13 March 1988, with Jean Richard repeating his part.